 Obedience had always seemed like a cut and dry thing to me.
 If someone is in authority, you obey them because they said so.
 It's just the way it is.
 But as a parent, the anger which wells up inside me when my children disobey indicates to me that there is a lot more to obedience than some simple mathematical equation.
 When my kids straight-up look me in the eyes and disobey, I am infuriated.
 I have done a lot of soul searching on that, because the way I feel anger inside me is very clearly not good.
 It's not a righteous anger.
 It's a selfish anger.
 I recognize that in disobedience, my kids didn't merely fail a moral math equation, they offended me.
 Obedience is personal.
 Why is that?
 [To hear the extended podcast episode on this topic, check out our episode here].

 Every week, from thousands of churches across the United States, requests for help are sent out.
 Food pantries are in need of workers and food.
 Women's shelters need volunteers.
 Children are in need of being fostered or adopted.
 Families are in need of financial assistance as they try to pay medical bills.
 And the list could go on.
 While the church does much good in the world, many requests go unanswered, and needs are left unfulfilled.
 And though I'm sure it's true that the church could do better, we also recognize that we will never be able to meet every need in such a fallen world.
-Decisions have to be made about how to use our time and resources in the way that best loves God and others.
-Our world is fed two narratives when it comes to democracies - either you vote and uphold patriotism, honor, duty, and morality, or you abstain from voting and refuse to participate in the world in any meaningful way.
-While I will acknowledge that many who abstain from voting likely do so because they are either lazy or uninformed, I believe there may often be a good rationale for Christians to abstain.
-I want to provide a few of the reasons which stand out most to me, and provide you with a few other resources to ponder if you decide to consider this option further.
+Decisions have to be made about how to use our time and resources in the way that best loves God and others. |

 *The views and ideas on this site are in no way affiliated with any organization, business, or individuals we are a part of or work with.
 They're also not theological certainties.
 They're simply thinking out loud, on issues and difficulties as I process things.